jantursky/orderlord-help-kds/docs/getting-started/reset-the-order.md

 - click on the _left block of the row_ (for instance **"Beef"** row)
 - **or** _long click_ on the whole row (for instance **"Beef"** row)
 - when the new dialog with the list of the options is displayed, click on the row {% include icon.html name="settings_backup_restore" %} **"Reset order"**.
-- progress dialog will be displayed, and trying to contact with the server to reset the order
+- a progress dialog will be displayed and trying to contact the server to reset the order
 - once the order was reset, all meals for this food will setup the empty status

 ## Warning
-This row is displaying only if this action is enabled for the account in the account settings (handled by administrator of the account).
+This row is displaying only if this action is enabled for the account in the account settings (handled by the administrator of the account).

 {% include img.html name="reset_the_order_1.png" %}